younelan/NodeLogin/README.md

 # Node Login Demo
 -----------------
-This is a Simple Password protected demo of a **node.js** password protected Member Zone.
+This is a Simple Password protected **demo** of a **node.js** password protected Member Zone.

 This is by no means complete but should give you an idea to get started with form submission, validation, themes, mongoose mongo access, sessions and authentication

 - If you have a single theme, you probably wanna use something like pug

 ## Highlights:
-- uses express
+- uses koa
 - has a basic themes
-- authenticates using montoeg and mongoose
+- authenticates using passport and mongoose
 - rudimentary theme engine (basic string replace)
 - Shows how to create a simple member zone, storing the users in mongo db.
 - features a buggy falling blocks game that is available if you are logged in to demonstrate a member only page